tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-16-gaussian-process-in-pymc4.md

         return self._feature_ndims
 ```

 where ``_init_kernel`` is a method used to initialize the covariance function.
-This method should return a instance of covariance function that has ``matrix`` method to evaluate the covariance function and return a covariance matrix.
+This method should return an instance of a covariance function that has ``matrix`` method to evaluate the covariance function and return a covariance matrix.
 Specifically, this method takes as input two tensors (or numpy arrays) of shape ``(batch_shape, n, features)`` and ``(batch_shape, m, features)`` and returns a covariance matrix of shape ``(batch_shape, n, m)``.
-This marix **must** be positive semi-definite.
+This matrix **must** be positive semi-definite.
 You can optionally override ``evaluate_kernel`` method to evaluate the function at two specific points.

-There are many covariance functions that can be used to infer different functions but the most common one is the Radial Basis Function.
+Many covariance functions can be used to infer different functions but the most common one is the Radial Basis Function.
 This function can be implemented using the ``ExpQuad`` covariance function in PyMC4.

 $$k(x, x') = \sigma^2 \mathrm{exp}\left[ -\frac{(x - x')^2}{2 l^2} \right]$$